dd010101/vyos-jenkins/readme.md

 Credentials for ssh-agent
 --
 You need to set up SSH key authentication for the host specified in `DEV_PACKAGES_VYOS_NET_HOST` variable.
-Basically we want to allow jenkins to SSH into itself with its own SSH key.
+Basically we want to allow Jenkins to SSH into itself with its own SSH key.

 Login as target user: